xizon/Uix-Slides/readme.txt

   (1) Shortcode - Embed a shortcode into the editor of any post, page, or custom post type.

       Use [uix_slides_output show="-1"] to add it to your Post, Widgets or Page content.
 Now this shortcode has one attributes.
 Slides show at most can be customized using the "show" parameter.
 Show all items if value is '-1'.

+      Go to your WordPress admin panel, edit or create a new post (or page).
+You’ll see a Uix Slides button in the toolbar.

   (2) Template tags - Add a simple PHP function to one of your theme's template files.